In this section we delve into examples of resolution offered by dreams and how to interpret and understand their meaning and significance.

 These recurring dreams are showing the dreamer that he has a real talent for narration.
 He’s a born storyteller.
 The resolution is to continue to develop that talent.

 I graduated from high school four years ago and dream I’m back at school.
+I work on an assignment with my peers.
 I ask the teacher a question and am irritated by the response.
-I work on an assignment with my peers and they tell me I won’t graduate.
+My peers tell me I won’t graduate.
 This enrages me and I toss some desks.
 I know it’s the guidance counselor’s fault.
 I go to his office but it’s empty.

 More Examples of Resolution in Dreams